• Skip to main content

 spoon with a stuffed pasta shell

 One of the great things about the summer is getting to hang out with family and friends and share delicious meals.
 Roasted pork tenderloin, chili lime marinated chicken, and crispy panko topped cod are some of our favorite warm weather dinners.
-These Triple Cheese Stuffed Pasta Shells with Italian Sausage are also on top of our MUST MAKE list of crowd pleasing summer recipes.

 jumbo pasta shells, ricotta cheese, mozzarella cheese, parmesan cheese, garlic, onion, basil, crushed tomatoes, Italian sausage

-the ingredients for stuffed pasta shells
+Ingredients for stuffed shells with sausage

 • Italian sausage - choose either mild/sweet or spicy